Sucralfate (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Antacids may be taken one-half hour before or after taking sucralfate.
+- Take antacids more than one-half hour before or after taking sucralfate oral liquid.

 Warnings While Using This Medicine